carbon-language/carbon-lang/docs/design/README.md

 -   A method marked `virtual` has a definition in this class but not in any base.
--   A method marked `abstract` does not have have a definition in this class, but must have a definition in any non-`abstract` derived class.
+-   A method marked `abstract` does not have a definition in this class, but must have a definition in any non-`abstract` derived class.
 -   A method marked `impl` has a definition in this class, overriding any definition in a base class.